 Making with Merino

 It’s these performance characteristics that first drew ashmei to the material.
-A natural choice that outshines petrochemical-based alternatives when it comes to drying time, odour control, and insulation, we’ve since worked hard to popularise its use for sports apparel.
+A natural choice that outshines petrochemical-based alternatives when it comes to drying time, odour control, and insulation, we’ve since worked hard to popularise its use for running and cycling apparel.

 But as designers and technicians, we’ve not been content to simply piggyback on its inherent natural properties.

-Already elastic, the weave of our fabrics further increases Merino’s flexibility when applied to our garments.
+Already elastic, the weave of our fabrics further increases the wool's flexibility when applied to our garments.
 At the same time, innovations like our Merino + Carbon fabric have seen us add silica, allowing our Merino to convert liquid into vapour up to ten times faster than conventional alternatives.

-Reducing the strain on athletes caused by having to maintain a steady temperature, it’s the only fabric technology ever proven to increase athlete performance - a fact verified by the International Journal of Sports Medicine.
+Reducing the strain on cyclists and runners caused by having to maintain a steady temperature, it’s the only fabric technology ever proven to increase athlete performance - a fact verified by the International Journal of Sports Medicine.

 Unlike when using oil-derived products, working with the producers of our Merino also allows us to push for higher environmental standards along with improved welfare for the sheep.